arnab132/Priority-Queue/README.md

 Few points on Priority Queue are as follows:

-PriorityQueue doesn’t permit null.
+1.PriorityQueue doesn’t permit null.

-We can’t create PriorityQueue of Objects that are non-comparable PriorityQueue are unbound queues.
+2.We can’t create PriorityQueue of Objects that are non-comparable

+3.PriorityQueue are unbound queues.

-The head of this queue is the least element with respect to the specified ordering.
+4.The head of this queue is the least element with respect to the specified ordering.
 If multiple elements are tied for least value, the head is one of those elements — ties are broken arbitrarily.

-Since PriorityQueue is not thread-safe, so java provides PriorityBlockingQueue class that implements the BlockingQueue interface to use in java multithreading environment.
+5.Since PriorityQueue is not thread-safe, so java provides PriorityBlockingQueue class that implements the BlockingQueue interface to use in java multithreading environment.

-The queue retrieval operations poll,  remove,  peek, and element access the element at the head of the queue.
+6.The queue retrieval operations poll,  remove,  peek, and element access the element at the head of the queue.

-It provides O(log(n)) time for add and poll methods.
+7.It provides O(log(n)) time for add and poll methods.

-It inherits methods from AbstractQueue, AbstractCollection, Collection and Object class.
+8.It inherits methods from AbstractQueue, AbstractCollection, Collection and Object class.

 Operations on PriorityQueue: